pwr-Solaar/Solaar/docs/capabilities.md

 actually look the same to software.
 (For example, some M185 mice look the same to software as some M310 mice.)

-The software identity of a receiver can be determined by its USB id (reported by Solaar and also viewable in Linux using `lsusb`).
-The software identity of a device can be determined by its Wireless PID as reported by Solaar.
+The software identity of a receiver can be determined by its USB product ID (reported by Solaar and also viewable in Linux using `lsusb`).
+The software identity of a device that connects to a receiver can be determined by its Wireless PID as reported by Solaar.
+The software identity of devices that connect via a USB cable or via bluetooth can be determined by their USB or Bluetooth product ID.

 Even something as fundamental as pairing works differently for different receivers.
 For Unifying receivers, pairing adds a new paired device, but